litestar-org/litestar/docs/usage/14-testing.md

 Testing is a first class citizen in Starlite, which offers several powerful testing utilities out of the box.

-To use them, you need to install starlite with `testing` extra:
+!!!important Testing utils rely on extra dependencies.
+So make sure to install them, e.g.:
 `pip install starlite[testing]` or `poetry install starlite --extras testing`

 ## Test Client